Jeonghoan93/wittra-landing-frontend/README.md

-# GOTO Landing Frontend
+# WiTTRA Landing Frontend

-This landing frontend is built to represent GOTO's vision and products for both customers and investors.
+This landing frontend is built to represent WiTTRA's vision and products for both customers and investors.